WasmEdge/WasmEdge/docs/book/en/src/sdk/c/0.10.1/ref.md

 # WasmEdge 0.10.1 C API Documentation

 [WasmEdge C API](https://github.com/WasmEdge/WasmEdge/blob/0.10.1/include/api/wasmedge/wasmedge.h) denotes an interface to access the WasmEdge runtime at version `0.10.1`.
-The followings are the guides to working with the C APIs of WasmEdge.
+The following are the guides to working with the C APIs of WasmEdge.

 **Developers can refer to [here to upgrade to 0.11.0](upgrade_to_0.11.0.md).**